title: "How to Provide Liquidity on Solana: Raydium, Orca, and Meteora Explained"

 Constant Product AMM (x * y = k): The classic model.
 Your liquidity is spread across all prices from 0 to infinity.
 Simple and passive, but capital-inefficient — most of your liquidity sits at prices far from the current market.

 Concentrated Liquidity (CLMM): You choose a specific price range to provide liquidity in.
 Your capital is more efficient within that range, earning higher fees per dollar deposited.
 But if the price moves outside your range, you stop earning fees entirely.
+Our dedicated guide to concentrated liquidity on Solana walks through how to pick ranges and maximize LP returns with this model.

 Dynamic Liquidity Market Maker (DLMM): Meteora's innovation.
 Similar to concentrated liquidity but with discrete price bins instead of continuous ranges.
 Enables zero-slippage trades within each bin and more granular position management.